christophpickl/allfit/README.md

 ### High Prio

-* use icons in search for: favorited, wishlisted, reserved
 * for each dropin-checkin, create a "synthetical" workout entity in DB (?!)
 * refactor: make supertype visit, subtypes workout and dropin